 I’m starting to wonder whether Donald Trump, in the early years of this century, might have killed some young woman.
 Not sexually assaulted her; that’s something he’s apparently been doing, repeatedly, since the early 1980s.
 I mean killed a woman outright.

-I worry about this, as an American, because he’s the president — and because he keeps accusing MSNBC host Joe Scarborough of this exact crime, from this very period in time.
-Naturally, as has become custom, Trump makes this allegation publicly, without a shred of evidence.
+I worry about this, as an American, because he’s the president.
+And because he keeps accusing MSNBC host Joe Scarborough of this exact crime, from this specific period in time.
+Naturally, as has become custom, Trump makes this allegation publicly without a shred of evidence.
 But this particular accusation worries me in another way because, as we’re learning, it’s part of a pattern — the outrageous lie that falsely accuses or smears someone else, but actually projects the president’s own anxiety about his having already committed the same crime, or embodying the identical character flaw.

-This habit of the president’s, what I have dubbed projection lying, is not to be confused with his reflexive, everyday, run-of-the-mill lying (what he himself calls, in his book Art of the Deal, “truthful hyperbole” — the sort of thing you do when selling condos).
-This form of fabrication he unleashes almost continually.
+This habit of the president’s, what I have dubbed projection lying, is not to be confused with his reflexive, everyday, run-of-the-mill lying — what he himself calls, in his book Art of the Deal, “truthful hyperbole” (to be fair, it’s the sort of thing one does when selling condos).
+As the nation has come to understand, this form of fabrication he unleashes almost continually.

 In the main, Trump lies largely for the same reasons anyone else does — to deflect blame, to immunize himself from harm (when possible), to shirk responsibility, etc. We’re talking the mother lode of deflection and shirking here.

 We are sadly conditioned to this phenomenon by now, like a proverbial frog being slowly boiled to death.
-As noted above, the man sold condos when he wasn’t doing the impossible: bankrupting casinos (all this prior to starring in a “reality” series that celebrated his business acumen!).
-At this advanced stage, it’s as if we expect him to lie to us… And yet Trump has taken this projection lying to a new, dangerous and strangely fascinating place in 2020 — because so many of his lies do reveal what the man’s id, his inner voice, what passes for his soul, is trying desperately to tell us.
+As noted, the man sold condos when he wasn’t doing the impossible: bankrupting casinos (prior to starring in a “reality” series that celebrated his business acumen!).
+At this advanced stage, it’s as if we expect him to lie to us… And yet Trump has taken this projection lying to a new, dangerous and strangely fascinating place in 2020, because so many of his lies do reveal what the man’s id, his inner voice, what passes for his soul, is trying desperately to tell us.
 That’s why the Scarborough lie/smear is so arresting, almost macabre.

 The president clearly reckons that if a nemesis like Scarborough were first framed up for murder, Trump could better argue that he was being framed up — or that maybe killing someone isn’t so terrible after all (so long as it was done, perhaps on 5th Avenue, by someone famous enough).